nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `clear_expired_task`
 * For a task to be considered expired, the task should have past deadline compare to the local date on the user's computer, hence changing of date on a computer could affect the judgement of expiration.
-* If there's no expired task in the list (or even no any task in the list), this command is still able to be executed and return success message `Expired tasks (if any) have been cleared!` (In this case, no task is cleared since no task is expired.)
+* Even if there's no expired task in the list (or even no any task in the list), this command is still able to be executed and return success message `Expired tasks (if any) have been cleared!` (In this case, no task is cleared since no task is expired.)

 #### Illustration of usage of `clear_expired_task`: